 Develop Customer Personas

 By developing customer personas for your target market, you’ll be able to see what content is most effective in speaking to these people.
 What should the copy on your site say?
 How do they react when they visit a website?
-The more information that you have about your target audience and who they are as individuals, the better off you’ll be when it comes time to design your site.
+The more information you have about your target audience and who they are as individuals, the better off you’ll be when it comes time to design your site.

-This helps increase focus for which specific elements and features will appeal best to this target group; i.e., a middle-aged working man may not be impressed by the same things as a 23-year-old male.
+This helps increase focus on which specific elements and features will appeal best to this target group; i.e., a middle-aged working man may not be impressed by the same things as a 23-year-old male.

 Conduct Competitor Research